Even when we’re stuck at home in lockdown, there’s an ocean of possibility to live an exciting life.

 How did it become this way?

-Psychologists call it hedonic adaptation, a behavioral phenomenon that describes the human tendency to slowly get used to things that we do over and over again.
+Psychologists have come up with a name for this condition.
+They call it hedonic adaptation.
+This is the behavioral phenomenon that describes the human tendency to slowly get used to things that we do over and over again.

 The first time we experience something, our emotional reaction is at an all-time high.